A first in the history of fashion | ExBulletin

 MILAN Milan Fashion Week ended with official confirmation of what could be the biggest trend in the fashion world right now, not bangs (although there have been plenty of them) or bicep bracelets ( ditto) or even bikini tops (still strong), but more of a power mix.

-Introducing Fendace, aka Fendi by Versace, or Versace by Fendi, the pre-spring 2022 pop-up collections created by Kim Jones, Fendis Women’s Clothing Artistic Director and Fendis Men’s Clothing Designer Silvia Venturini Fendi, and Donatella Versace from Versace, in which the designers tried their hand at the other house and then showed the results on the runway.
+Presentation of Fendace, aka Fendi by Versace, or Versace by Fendi, the pre-spring 2022 pop-up collections created by Kim Jones, artistic director of Fendis women’s fashion; Silvia Venturini Fendi, designer of Fendis men’s clothing; and Versace’s Donatella Versace, in which the designers tried their hand at other houses and then showed the results on the runway.
 The name may have been created for fun, but it’s no joke.

-This is a first in the history of fashion, Ms. Versace said, with some hyperbole, in a press release.
+It’s a first in fashion history, Versace said, with some hyperbole, in a press release.
 She described the experience as an exchange of roles.

 Think of it as collaboration raised to the nth degree (but don’t dare call it collaboration, because that was 2019).
 Or the opposite of conscious decoupling, just the short-term style version.
 It’s when two brands in the same fashion category decide that, rather than competing, they’re going to start playing with each other.
 Express and with permission.

 Gucci pitched the idea in April when its designer, Alessandro Michele, hacked its sister brand Balenciaga (see, no collaboration) for the main Gucci collection; Balenciaga returned the favor in June.
-Then Jean Paul Gaultier, the brand not the man, announced that after the retirement of Mr. Gaultiers, each fashion show would be created by a different guest designer interpreting the brand’s signatures: in July, it was Chitose Abe from Sacai; the next will be Glenn martens by Y / Project and Diesel.
-Ms Abe also teamed up with Fendis M. Jones on her other gig, as artistic director of Dior Mens, to create a men’s capsule collection in June.
+Then Jean Paul Gaultier, the brand not the man, announced that after Gaultier’s retirement, each fashion show would be created by a different guest designer interpreting the brand’s signatures: in July, it was Chitose Abe from Sacai. ; the next one will be Glenn Martens of Y / Project and Diesel.
+Abe also teamed up with Fendis Jones on his other gig, as artistic director of Dior Mens, to create a capsule collection for men in June.

 Unlike projects formerly known as collaborations, which tended to feature brands from different parts of the fashion world (haute couture and mass market names; haute couture and streetwear; haute couture and outdoor recreation ) and that worked because the match had such a bad – it’s a cool vibe, it’s a meeting of equals.
 Designed to probe the legacy and signatures of each, to better project them in a whole new light.